Flood Warning Systems

 In addition to visually checking the sensor and measurement beam, it’s also important to periodically verify that the sensor is providing accurate data.
 This can be accomplished using a portable distance sensor or nearby staff gauge.

 When it comes to developing an automated flood management warning system, there are many pre-made ALERT systems available for purchase, but customizing a system to your specific needs may provide the best results.
 Fondriest Environmental has selected these products as the best in their field for their quality, reliability and value.
 Together, they provide an advanced and powerful real-time monitoring system for any river or stream prone to flooding.
-The RLS Radar Water Level Sensor from OTT uses radar pulse technology to measure depth in areas unsuitable for contact-based depth sensors.
-The HSA TB3 Tipping Bucket Rain Gauge offers reliable precipitation data with less than 3 percent margin of error for rainfall intensities from 0 to 500 millimeters per hour.
-The NexSens 3100-MAST Wireless Telemetry System features a mast-mounted data logging system with cellular modem telemetry and solar charging to keep your data up to date, eliminating the need to routinely visit a gage site.
+The VEGAPULS C 23 Radar Water Level Sensor from VEGA uses radar pulse technology to measure depth in areas unsuitable for contact-based depth sensors.
+The HyQuest Solutions WeatherSens MP Rainfall Sensor offers reliable, maintenance-free precipitation data with 5% accuracy.
+The NexSens X2 Environmental Data Logger is available in a pole-mounted configuration with cellular modem telemetry and solar charging to keep your data up to date, eliminating the need to routinely visit a gage site.
 Additionally, the WQData LIVE web datacenter allows 24/7 remote access to collected data from any computer or mobile device, while incorporating instant alarm notifications and trend tracking.

 Learn more about these products: